teklynk/twitch_clips_player/README.md

 **customText=string**  Displays custom message on top of clips.
 Can include {channel}.

-**delay=integer**  Adds a delay between clips.
-Great from showing a graphic that is behind the clips player.
-Default is 0.

 **mainAccount=channel**  The main channel that you want to send chat messages to.

 **ref=base64**  Access token